Nazanin-hub/Stock-Analysis/README.md

 2-How do these pros and cons apply to refactoring the original VBA script?

-- Original VBA script:

    - Advantages:

-       1.
-       2.
-       3.
-       4.
+       1. Refactored code performs the task much faster than the original VBA.
+       2. Refactored code helps me to understand the original code better.
+       3. Refactored code helps me to split out long functions into more manageable bite.So, it makes my code clean and organized.

    - Disadvantages:

-       1.
-       2.
-       3.
-       4.

-- Refactored VBA script:

-   - Advantages:

-       1. Refactored VBA performs the task much faster than the original VBA.
-       2. Removes redundant, unused code and comments.
-       3. Combines and dispose "Like" or "Similar" code.
-       4. Splitting out long functions into more manageable bite.
-       5. Better class and function cohesion.

-   - Disdvantages:

-       1.
-       2.
-       3.
-       4.
+       1. At first the understanding the new code was difficult, but after working with that, it was more easier than original code.
+       2. refactored code introduce some new bugs, but I could debug it in a short time.